Tips For Selling Your Unused Stuff

 When you’re not actively selling something, the apps will find reasons to send notifications.
 They’ll send you a notification that there are other items for sale from sellers that you follow, which you probably don’t really care about and don’t need those constant notifications.

-Just remember to turn the notifications back on whenever you go back to sell another thing because I’ve made that mistake before too.
-I forgot that I had the notifications turned off, then I posted something and a lot of people had been messaging me, interested in the item I posted.
-I didn’t even realize it until like two days later.
+Just remember to turn the notifications back on whenever you go back to sell another thing because I’ve made that mistake before, too.
+I forgot that I had the notifications turned off, and then I posted something, and a lot of people had been messaging me interested in the item I posted.
+I didn’t even realize it until two days later.

 Don’t Decline People Until The Item Has Left Your Home